Using Cybersecuirty Key Performance Indicators (KPIs) to Generate Results

 - It aligns well with the reporting needs at the regulatory, shareholder, and board levels.
 There’s increasing pressure on CISOs and CIOs to ensure accurate reporting of their cybersecurity policies and procedures to ensure compliance and transparency among stakeholders.
 KPIs make reporting more convenient as every metric measured is recorded and analyzed for further review and reporting.

-Examples of Cybersecurity KPIs
+Examples of Cybersecurity Key Performance Indicators (KPIs)

 As technology advances, the cybersecurity threat landscape is getting sophisticated by the day.
 This prompts security teams to update their KPIs as the metrics to be measured increase in number and complexity.